-As per the Sustainability Checklist, 10% of residential spaces (92 spaces) will be provided as EV ready and 40% (368 spaces) will be provided with a rough-in for future charging infrastructure to meet the needs of the community as it evolves.
+As per the Sustainability Checklist, 10% of residential spaces will be provided as EV ready and 40% will be provided with a rough-in for future charging infrastructure.
+20% of combined visitor and commercial spaces will have EV rough ins for future charging infrastructure to meet the needs of the community as it evolves.

-Bicycle parking spaces are provided at the rate of 0.5 spaces/unit for long-term spaces and 0.11 spaces/unit for short-term spaces, for 746 and 149 bicycle spaces respectively.
-As per checklist requirements, 15% of long-term residential bicycle spaces (111 spaces) will have access to electrical outlets to provide for electric bicycle charging.
+Bicycle parking spaces are provided at the rates of 0.5 spaces/unit for long-term spaces and 0.1 spaces/unit for short-term spaces, for 876 and 174 residential parking spaces provided.
+6 commercial bicycle parking spaces are provided, 4 long-term and 2 short term.
+As per checklist requirements, 15% of long-term residential spaces will have access to electrical outlets to provide for electric bicycle charging, for a total of 131 spaces.